Dispersion in time and space: what propagating optical pulses in time (& not space) forces us to confront: Dispersion

 \section{Dispersion}

+{The distinct contrast between the physical meaning of this temporally propagated wave equation and spatially propagated ones \cite{Boyd-NLO,Blow-W-1989jqe,Kinsler-2010pra-fchhg} now gives us an opportunity to consider the respective roles of temporal and spatial dispersion.
+This is because the temporally propagated picture holds all spatial information at any given moment in time, and so is a natural arena in which to treat spatial dispersion; whereas the spatially propagated picture, as we know, holds all temporal information at any given point in space, and so is a natural arena in which to treat temporal dispersion.
+Nevertheless, the comparison is not as straightforward as we would like, so in what follows I restrict the discussion to the context of the simple slab waveguide. }

-Consider a dielectric slab waveguide of thickness $d$ in the perpendicular $x$ direction, propagation in the $z$ direction, and with core and cladding permittivities $\epsilon_1$ and $\epsilon_0$.
-In the CW limit, the spatial structure of the waveguide gives rise to frequency dependent properties that are usually called ``spatial dispersion''.
-Even for this simple slab design, the dispersion relation has a non trivial form; in this case it is given by the solution to a transcendental equation \cite{TG-FiberOptEss}.
+{A dielectric slab waveguide is a high index planar sheet (the core) of high index material clad on both sides by semi-infinite volumes of lower index material.
+Here the waveguide is taken to have} thickness $d$ in the perpendicular $x$ direction, propagation in the $z$ direction, and with core and cladding permittivities ${\pPermittivity}_1$ and ${\pPermittivityVac}$.
+In the continuous wave (CW) limit, the spatial structure of the waveguide gives rise to frequency dependent properties that are usually called ``spatial dispersion''.
+Even for this simple slab design, {the matching of the boundary conditions between core and cladding regions gives} the dispersion relation a non trivial form; in this case it is given by the solution to a transcendental equation \cite{TG-FiberOptEss}.
 Typically, this is written in a way implying we want to calculate $k_x$ and $\beta=k_z$ from $\omega$, i.e. for the transverse electric (TE) field modes we have ~

 and $T(k_x d)$ is either $\tan(k_x d)$ or $-\cot(k_x d)$.